Project-SafeShop/SafeShop_Camera_MaskDetection/README.md

 The goal of this camera project is to check if people are wearing masks correctly or not.

 The camera can be installed near the entrance of the restaurants(or shops) and the camera will be used for face mask detection.
-Furthermore, camera can be attached to another system (like speakers, screen or even auto-door) to notify the users and restrict their access if mask if not worn(or worn incorrectly)
+Furthermore, camera can be attached to another system (like speakers, screen or even auto-door) to notify people and restrict their access if mask if not worn(or worn incorrectly)

+#### Tools and Technologies Used:
+1. Python 3.x (with OpenCV,Tensorflow,faster_rcnn_inception_v2 model)
+2. Anaconda
+3. Google Colab

 #### The Machine Learning model consists of three classes:
   1. **with_mask** : if the mask is covering the face correctly